-Assembling a Beef Wellington for the first time can be an intimidating task!
-But these helpful step-by-step instructions with photos will give you the confidence you need to make a beautiful Beef Wellington you’ll be proud to serve!
+Making Beef Wellington for the first time can be an intimidating task!
+But these helpful step-by-step instructions with photos showing you how to assemble a Beef Wellington will give you the confidence you need to make this impressive entree yourself!

-Find the full recipe here and the separate assembly instructions below…
+Find the full beef wellington recipe here and the separate assembly instructions below…

 Find the full recipe here and follow these step-by-step instructions to assemble a delicious and beautiful beef wellington!